Feedback from users is very valuable to us in designing and improving NetLogo. We’d like to hear from you. (See Contacting Us.)

 See the Textbooks section of our Resources page.

-We at the CCL have hoped to write several NetLogo textbooks for quite some time.
+We at the CCL have hoped to write several more NetLogo textbooks.
 These could be aimed at different audiences, such as: middle school, high school, undergraduate course in modeling or complexity, practical guide for interested adults.

 Unfortunately, we have not yet been able to find the time to make these happen.
 If anyone from the user community would like to collaborate on such a venture, please let us know.
 We would welcome it.